Battle of Jenkins' Ferry: Camden, Poison Spring, and Marks' Mill

 Price, who had been joined by two Texas cavalry brigades under Brigadier-General Samuel Maxey, appeared at Camden with his cavalry soon after Steele's occupation of the town.
 Price besieged the entrenched Steele with the seven cavalry brigades, even though Steele's federal force still outnumbered Price's Confederate force.

 Steele had hoped to be resupplied from depots at Little Rock and Pine Bluff and to collect provisions from the countryside.
 He was denied significant resupply when Confederate cavalry forces of 1,700 troopers under Brigadier-General Marmaduke and 1,600 additional troopers under Brigadier-General Maxey overwhelmed a federal foraging expedition under the command of Colonel James M. Williams, which would have been successful had it been able to return to Camden.
 The Confederates captured 170 wagons and teams from a 198-wagon supply train and destroyed the other wagons at the battle of Poison Spring, Arkansas.
-One source stated that the Confederates killed or captured "most" of the United States Army escort of 1,170 infantry and cavalry and four artillery pieces during the battle on April 18, 1864.
+One source stated that the Confederates killed or captured "most" of the Federal escort of 1,170 infantry and cavalry and four artillery pieces during the battle on April 18, 1864.
 Another source states that the U.S. forces lost 301 men, mostly killed or missing.
-The Confederates killed some African-American soldiers from the escort in this battle as they tried to surrender, according to reports from the field.
+The Confederates killed some colored soldiers from the escort in this battle as they tried to surrender, according to reports from the field.
 About the time the remnants of the federal force who were not killed or captured at Poison Spring stumbled back into Camden, Steele learned that General Banks had turned back in his drive toward Shreveport after being defeated at the Battle of Mansfield, Louisiana (also known as Pleasant Grove or Sabine Cross Roads), about 40 mi from Shreveport, on April 8, 1864.

 Banks had won a tactical victory and inflicted more casualties (1,626) than his forces sustained (1,369) at the Battle of Pleasant Hill the day after the battle of Mansfield.
 His force also outnumbered the Confederate force, but Banks thought otherwise, so he continued his retreat toward Alexandria.
 Meanwhile, Admiral Porter had to retreat down the Red River and back toward the Mississippi River while under near-constant Confederate fire from the river banks.
 Porter had to return not only because of Banks's retreat but because his flotilla was in danger of being stranded by uncommonly low water levels in the Red River.
 Although the boats were freed from the Red River by May 13 through skillful engineering and damming of the river, Banks had to wait at Alexandria when Porter's boats were bottled up to protect the fleet from Confederate attack from the shore.
 Only after the boats were safely down the river could Banks move in any direction.